Home » Weather Instruments: What Each One Measures and How They Work

 Smart Weather Stations

-Modern home weather stations integrate all the instruments above into a single wireless unit that uploads data continuously to cloud platforms.
-The Citizen Weather Observer Program (CWOP) network aggregates readings from thousands of personal weather stations worldwide, feeding real-time ground truth data directly into National Weather Service forecast models.
+Modern home weather stations integrate all core instruments into a single wireless unit that uploads data to cloud platforms continuously.
+The Citizen Weather Observer Program (CWOP) network aggregates readings from thousands of personal weather stations worldwide, feeding real-time ground truth data into National Weather Service forecast models.

 What Instruments Do Meteorologists Use to Forecast Weather?

 Professional meteorologists use the same core instruments as home weather observers, scaled up to a national network.
-The National Weather Service operates thousands of Automated Surface Observing Systems (ASOS) stations at airports across the US, each running thermometers, barometers, anemometers, hygrometers and rain gauges continuously.
+The NOAA operates thousands of Automated Surface Observing Systems (ASOS) stations at airports across the US, each running thermometers, barometers, anemometers, hygrometers, and rain gauges continuously.
+Standards for all these instruments are set by the World Meteorological Organisation (WMO).

 Beyond surface instruments, meteorologists also use:

-• Radiosondes: Instrument packages attached to weather balloons, launched twice daily worldwide, that measure temperature, humidity and pressure through the atmosphere up to 100,000 feet.
+• Radiosondes: Instrument packages on weather balloons, launched twice daily worldwide, measuring temperature, humidity, and pressure up to 100,000 feet.

-• Doppler radar: Detects precipitation type, intensity and movement across large areas.
-The US WSR-88D network covers the entire contiguous US.
+• Doppler radar: Detects precipitation type, intensity, and movement.
+The US WSR-88D NEXRAD network covers the entire contiguous US.

 • Weather satellites: GOES satellites provide continuous imagery of cloud cover, surface temperatures, and atmospheric moisture from geostationary orbit.